LuckGrib has several global weather models. When you are close to shore, there is often more than one regional, high resolution, model to choose from.

 The weather router can process wind data from multiple GRIB files.
 In this example, the solver is processing:

-In addition, the RTOFS ocean current model is being used to help navigate through the Gulf Stream.
+In this example, the RTOFS ocean current model is being used to help navigate through the Gulf Stream.
 This is a route from Chesapeake Bay to Bermuda:

 (Note that the solver was asked to stay 20nm away from land for these solutions, which is why the isochrones avoid the banks to the north and south by such a large margin.)